tensorpack/tensorpack/README.md

 	+ Send loss to your phone

-3. __Model__, or graph. `models/` has some scoped abstraction of common models, but you can just use symbolic functions available in tensorflow, or in slim/tflearn/tensorlayer.
+3. __Model__, or graph. `models/` has some scoped abstraction of common models, but you can just use symbolic functions in tensorflow or slim/tflearn/tensorlayer/etc.
-	`LinearWrap` and `argscope` simplify large models ([e.g. vgg example](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/load-vgg16.py)).
+	`LinearWrap` and `argscope` simplify large models (e.g. [vgg example](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/load-vgg16.py)).

-With the above components defined, tensorpack trainer will run the training iterations for you.
+With the above components defined, tensorpack trainer runs the training iterations for you.
-Trainer was written with performance in mind.
+Trainer was written with performance in mind:
 Even on a small CNN example, the training runs [2x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.

 Multi-GPU training is off-the-shelf by simply switching the trainer.